Solo-FL/SoloPy/README.rst

 Authors
 =============

-SOLO Motor Controller PYTHON RASPBERRY PI Library is created by SOLO Motor Controllers team
+SoloPy is created by SOLO Motor Controllers team

 License